 So, the Toyota Supra is an all-new sports coupe from Japan and the fifth to carry the Supra name.
 Toyota worked in partnership with BMW to get it off the ground, with Munich working on making the next-generation Z4 roadster.

-The two share a platform and engines but, visually, there’s far more differences than similarities.
-Toyota says the styling comes under the ‘Condensed Extreme’ design language, with a stretching bonnet, double bubble roofline and stubby rear all present and correct here.
+The two share a platform and engines but, visually, there are far more differences than similarities.
+Toyota says the styling comes under its ‘Condensed Extreme’ design language, with a stretching bonnet, double-bubble roofline and stubby rear all present and correct.

 ‘We wanted to make it so at a glance you recognise it, so we went through many discussions with the designer of the car and this is how we came up with the design,’ says Chief Engineer, Tetsuya Tada.
 ‘There were some focal points or cues of the design taken from the previous Supra.
 For example, the rear fender, where we had that kind of volume; we said that’s the sexy part of the design, so we tried to have some cues.’

 For now, just one engine is official: a 3.0-litre straight-six turbo with 335bhp and 369lb ft for the GR Supra.
 If those power figures sound familiar, that’s because they’re the same as the M40i version of the BMW Z4.
 And quite a few other 40i BMW models, too, like the M140i and M240i, for that matter.

 In the Supra, that power goes to the rear wheels via an eight-speed automatic transmission – there’s no manual version thus far.
 Toyota claims the GR Supra will hit 62mph in 4.3 seconds.
 There’s also launch control and, like the GT86, a Track setting for the traction control that ensures less electronic interference.
 Euro-spec Supras will also feature an active differential for the driven wheels.